mathenls/mathenls/README.md

 I'm a Brazilian Software Engineer with a passion for creating scalable, performant, and user-friendly web and mobile applications.
 My professional background spans from front-end experiences with React, Next.js, and React Native, to back-end engineering with Node.js, GoLang, GraphQL, and cloud platforms like AWS and GCP.

+In addition to web and mobile, I’ve also delved into **Web3 and blockchain** projects, working on decentralized applications, smart contracts in **Solidity**, and integrating crypto functionalities into existing ecosystems.
+I love exploring how these emerging technologies can create new opportunities for businesses and users alike.

 Currently, I'm exploring AI-driven solutions and stepping into the world of game development using Godot.

 ---